 1. Safely remove the WD My Passport hard drive and reconnect it to the USB port.
 Try quickly plug and slowly plug, sometimes it just works for no reason.

-2. Check whether the USB cable or USB port is bad by connecting other external hard drives to this USB port or cable and see if that makes a difference.
+2. Check whether the USB cable or USB port is bad by connecting other hard drives to this USB port or cable and see if that makes a difference.

 3. Reboot your Mac computer to see if your WD My Passport drive is not showing up in Disk Utility/Finder or not.

-4. Connect the WD My Passport hard drive to another Mac computer or Windows PC, which will find out if it is the incompatible file system of the drive that makes this WD My Passport external hard drive undetectable.
+4. Connect the WD My Passport hard drive to another Mac computer or Windows PC, which will find out if it is the incompatible file system of the drive that makes this WD My Passport hard drive undetectable.

 If the WD My Passport for Mac still does not work or not show up in Finder/Disk Utility after the basic checks, go ahead to try out the solutions as below to make it show up on Mac.

 If your WD My Passport hard drive is not showing up in Finder and desktop, it's possible that the configuration of the Finder Preferences is stopping your WD My Passport drive showing up.
-In other words, you didn't allow your external hard drives showing up in the Finder or on the desktop.
+In other words, you didn't allow the connected hard drives showing up in the Finder or on the desktop.

-Now, follow the guide below to set Finder Preferences and make the WD My Passport external hard drive for Mac show up in Finder or on the desktop.
+Now, follow the guide below to set Finder Preferences and make the WD My Passport for Mac hard drive show up in Finder or on the desktop.

 Step 1: Go to Finder > Preferences > General tab.

-Step 2: Tick the "External disks" option to show the WD Passport hard drive for Mac on the desktop.
+Step 2: Tick the "External disks" option to show the WD My Passport hard drive for Mac on the desktop.

-Step 3: Go to Sidebar tab, tick "External disks" under "Devices" to show your WD Passport hard drive for Mac in Finder.
+Step 3: Go to Sidebar tab, tick "External disks" under "Devices" to show your WD My Passport hard drive for Mac in Finder.